vaziolabs/StableChaos/README.md

-# Nexus Project
+# The Stable chaos Model

 This project has grown exponentially more ambitious than ever before.

 All of my ideas, converging into one.

-`py` currently contains [the Stable Chaos]() model, and the [Tranception()]() engine.
+ [the Stable Chaos]() model outlines the relationship between a dipole tranception or connection, and the [Tranception()]() framework outlines the datatype that could be used to build out our framework.
-`qf_db` is evolved from the 'forest hypergraph' solution, which sits at the core of the Nexus Network Protocol.
-It is the potential to be some storage.
-It's a filesystem manager, if you will. an indexer/hasher

 ## TODOS:
  - [ ] Build the 3d renderer for the model e.g. plug in Nova and define a renderer